 Just a sampling of what this webinar will cover:

-Your conference leader for “Mental Health Issues Among Nonprofit Staff: Addressing the Elephant in the Room” is Lynn Ivey.
 Ms. Ivey is a consultant, trainer and speaker for nonprofits throughout the U.S. Her nonprofit experience spans more than 20 years and includes senior executive and leadership positions with healthcare, education, and family support/intervention programs.
 Her roles have been diverse including: administrator of one of South Carolina’s largest nonprofit hospice programs, director and coordinator of volunteer programs, personnel manager, social worker, staff trainer, clinical instructor, and preschool director.
 Lynn is a licensed social worker and long-term care administrator with a strong passion for building stronger communities.
 Because of her wealth of first-hand experience, both in senior nonprofit executive and volunteer positions, she is a sought-after speaker and has been invited to present at national, state and regional events and conferences.
 In addition to her professional work, she also has a wealth of volunteer experience including: women’s shelters, a theater company, U.S. Navy Family Service Center, and scouting.
 She has also held volunteer positions serving on the National Council of Hospice and Palliative Professionals CEO Steering Committee, South Carolina Department of Health and Environmental Control Cancer Control Advisory Committee, and the South Carolina Association of Residential Care Homes Board of Directors, to mention only a few.

-NonprofitWebAdvisor certificates of participation are available to everyone completing this webinar.
+Certificates of Attendance: NonprofitWebAdvisor certificates of attendance are available to all registered participants completing this webinar.